sushantkumr/CrowdCoin/README.md

 Decentralized Kickstarter

 Raise funds for your project, venture or gig the decentralized way.
-Backers can be assured that the money they contribute is used for the right purpose by approving the usage.
+Backers can be assured that the money they contribute is used for the right purposes by approving the usage.
 Refunds are possible if the manager decides to return the surplus.

 This project has been made using [Truffle-Next box](https://github.com/adrianmcli/truffle-next)